panderior/ArchLinux/Notes on Arch/README.md

 # List of files and feature (solution) they present
 * Localhost keyword mapping => how to map the localhost keyword to the 127.0.0.1 local ip.
+* Mounting OneDrive with rclone => mount OneDrive cloud storage to local File Explorer using rclone.
 * Nautilus Terminal Menu => how to configure right click open in terminal option on Nautilus File Manager.